 On September 12, 2011, the Florida Supreme Court amended the oath of admission to The Florida Bar to include a pledge of “fairness, integrity, and civility” to the court and opponents “in all written and oral communications” (the “Oath of Civility”).
 Thereafter, the voluntary bar associations in South Florida, including the Palm Beach County Bar Association, adopted a Joint Resolution of South Florida Voluntary Bar Associations Regarding Lawyer Civility, the “Joint Resolution”.
 In 2014, the PBCBA Standards of Professionalism courtesy was updated and approved by the Board of Directors and endorsed by the judges of the 15th Judicial Circuit.
 Click here to view the standards.
 In 2015, the Florida Bar Board of Governors approved the Florida Bar Professionalism Expectations that replaced the Ideals and Goals of Professionalism.

-The Professionalism Committee of the Palm Beach County Bar Association, which is made up of lawyers and judges, seeks to actively promote the Oath of Civility; addresses ways to instill a sense of professionalism in Bar members; responds to negative publicity concerning the legal profession; reviews complaints referred to the Professionalism Panel and conducts CLE programs on ethics and professionalism throughout the year.
+The Professionalism Committee of the Palm Beach County Bar Association, which is made up of paralegals, lawyers, and judges, seeks to actively promote the Oath of Civility; addresses ways to instill a sense of professionalism in Bar members; responds to negative publicity concerning the legal profession; reviews complaints referred to the Professionalism Panel and conducts CLE programs on ethics and professionalism throughout the year.

 The Professionalism Committee encourages attorneys of all levels and practice areas to frequently review the Oath of Civility and the standards of professionalism and the Florida Bar Professionalism Expectations.
 Below is a list of helpful links and resources for attorneys in Palm Beach County practicing in both state and federal court.